-While a business plan for a loan is needed for the lender and should be directed toward being clear and comprehensible to loan officers, writing a business plan for a loan also benefits you as the owner.
+While a business plan for a loan should be clear and comprehensible to loan officers, writing a business plan for a loan also benefits you as the owner.
 A well-executed business plan serves as a guide to your business.
-You can use the past financials and the forecasts as blueprints for whether you are on track for success, for example.
+You can use the past financials and the forecasts as blueprints to determine whether you are on track for success, for example.

-Tip: When you create a business plan to get a loan, remember that you are writing to inform and persuade lenders but also writing a document that can be used as a forecast and guide for yourself and your business.
+Tip: When you create a business plan to get a loan, remember you are also writing a document that can be used as a forecast and guide for yourself and your business.

 What Does a Successful Business Plan Include?